dmotz/trystero/README.md

 import {joinRoom} from 'trystero/ipfs' // (trystero-ipfs.min.js)
 ```

-Next, join the user to a room with a namespace:
+Next, join the user to a room with an ID:

 ```js
 const config = {appId: 'san_narciso_3d'}